Regional Anesthesia/Acute Pain Management

 - complications of regional anesthesia and their treatment

-- Fellows will be exposed to anatomic dissection to enhance their understanding of blind procedures and spatial relationships.
+- Fellows will be exposed to anatomic dissection to enhance their understanding of blind procedures and spatial relationships

-- Each fellow will participate in a research project.
+- Each fellow will participate in a research project

 Possible fellowship structures to meet the individual's career goals:

 - Regional focus with acute pain management, some OR anesthesia commitment, research project, anatomic dissection.
 Research focus, including working with faculty who perform clinical research.
 This would be an option for those wishing to pursue academic anesthesiology for their careers.

 - Regional acute pain with a broader clinical focus possibly including OB analgesia/anesthesia, research project, some OR commitment that provides a broader clinical base than I. This could be structured to include a concentration in another clinical area.
 Quality improvement focus.
 This option includes spending some time designing and executing quality improvement projects under the supervision of a faculty member with experience in this area.

 Jaime Baratta, MD

 Fellowship Program Director

 Chief of Pain Medicine